DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance/README.md

 df = city_scores.merge(household_income, on = 'city', how = 'inner')
 ```

-The data does show a slight correlation to support my initial hypothesis, that cities with a more diverse distribution of household incomes have a lower overall score for their high schools.
+The data does show a slight correlation to support my initial hypothesis, that cities with a more diverse distribution of household incomes have a lower average overall score for their high schools.
 There is not as much of a linear relationship as I was initially hoping for though.

 The correlation matrix shows a very low correlation between these two variables.
 The household income distribution of a city is not as strong of a predictor of high school performance as I initially thought.